NKSP Language

 this note is still alive, and as soon as the note died, it will stop

-execution of the script instance by calling exit()
+execution of the script instance by calling exit().
+The latter

 is important in this example, because otherwise the script execution instances would